DFE-Digital/ddt-job-descriptions/app/views/jd/lead-content-designer.md

 * Champion good content design practice within government and industry
 * Prioritise and collaborate with counterpart colleagues across government
-* Develop a strategy for content that meets the organisation’s objectives
+* Develop a strategy for content that meets the organisation's objectives
 * Lead a team capable of executing that strategy